paypaldev/PayPal-React-NFC-Sample/README.md

 ## About

-This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/).
+This is a simple sample app demostrating the usage of the [Web NFC API](https://w3c.github.io/web-nfc/) and the PayPal Checkout SDK to process the payments.

+The workflow is as follows: With this app, you set the price of an "item" that contains the NFC tag.
+With this same app, you can read the price of the item and use the PayPal API to process the payment for that item you are buying.

+To learn how to integrate the PayPal SDK follow [this how-to guide](https://dev.to/paypaldeveloper/how-to-add-paypal-checkout-payments-to-your-react-app-53aa) or take a look at our [PayPal Checkout Sample App](https://github.com/paypaldev/PayPal-React-Checkout-Sample).

 **To get the Web NFC API working you will need an Android Device with Google Chrome and your web app will need to be hosted using https.**

-This is the [sample app](https://react-nfc-90146.web.app/) in action.

 ![alt nfc tag](scs.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-If you want to see an Angular app using NFCs look at this video [example](https://twitter.com/manekinekko/status/1424697070015991808) and visit [this repo](https://github.com/manekinekko/puzzle-duo-nfc) by the awesome [Wassim](https://twitter.com/manekinekko).
-Thanks to him I was introduced to the Web NFC API.

 ### WTF is NFC?